scitran/client/Flywheel-SDK.md

-The Matlab scitran client is designed to be a simple interface to the wide array of endpoints available in the Flywheel SDK.
+The Matlab scitran client is a wrapper on the methods available in the Flywheel SDK.
+It is possible to use the SDK methods directly, without using the **scitran** methods.
+The value of **scitran** is that it reformulates the SDK methods in a way that we find easier to understand and use.

+Some day, the approach we have adopted here might be applied to the Flywheel SDK, in which case scitran will be less useful.
+But for now, some people prefer to use scitran rather than calling the Flywheel SDK methods.
+All of these methods are available from the scitran class (scitran.fw.<TAB>).

 ## Installing the SDK